vidyar/shippabledocs1/sources/languages/ruby.rst

         # before_install tag
         before_install: gem install bundler --pre

-- You could also set multiple environment variables and test against multiple different version by using the env variable in your code.
+- You can also set multiple environment variables and test against multiple different versions by using the env variable in your code.
 This will fire 3 different builds, one for each env variable
     .. code-block:: python

         # env tag